tdwg/website/_posts/2024-11-05-call-for-nominations.md

 toc: true
 ---

-Nominations are open for positions on the [Executive Committee](/about/executive/) for Biodiversity Information Standards (TDWG). **Nomination deadline is 15 November 2024.**
+Nominations are open for positions on the [Executive Committee](/about/executive/) for Biodiversity Information Standards (TDWG). **Nomination deadline is 15 November 2024.**  See the list of [current nominations](/about/executive/nominations/).

 The term for each role is 2 years, commencing on 1 January 2025.